One common concern about vegan diets is whether they provide your body with all the vitamins and minerals it needs.

 Have medical questions?
 Connect with a board-certified, experienced doctor online or by phone.
 Pediatricians and other specialists are available 24/7.
 ASK A DOCTOR NOW

 SUMMARYVegans not getting enough iron from their diets should consider fortified foods or a supplement.
 However, overly high levels can be harmful, and iron supplements are not recommended for everyone.

-Calcium is a mineral that’s necessary for good bone and teeth health.
+Calcium is a mineral that’s necessary for good bone and tooth health.
 It also plays a role in muscle function, nerve signaling, and heart health.

-The RDA for calcium is set at 1,000 mg per day for most adults and increases to 1,200 mg per day for adults over the age of 50 (51).
+The RDA for calcium is set at 1,000 mg per day for most adults and increases to 1,200 mg per day for adults over 50 (51).

-Plant sources of calcium include bok choy, kale, mustard greens, turnip greens, watercress, broccoli, chickpeas, calcium-set tofu, and fortified plant milks or juices.
+Plant sources of calcium include bok choy, kale, mustard greens, turnip greens, watercress, broccoli, chickpeas, calcium-set tofu, and fortified plant milk or juices.

 An often-heard remark among the vegan community is that vegans have lower calcium needs than omnivores because they do not use this mineral to neutralize the acidity produced by a meat-rich diet.

 More research is needed to evaluate how meatless diets affect daily calcium requirements.
 However, evidence suggests that vegans consuming less than 525 mg of calcium tend to have an increased risk of bone fractures (53Trusted Source).

 For this reason, all vegans are encouraged to aim for the RDA, making sure they consume at least 525 mg of calcium per day.
 Supplements should be used if this can’t be achieved through diet or fortified foods alone.